-So, if you want the screw heads to be flat against the surface or stick out, you will need to decide which type of use.
+So, if you want the screw heads to be flat against the surface or stick out, you must decide which type of use.

 4- Tamper-Resistant Screws

-For the most part, tamper-resistant screws are variations of the common screw heads that are listed in this article.
+For the most part, tamper-resistant screws are variations of the standard screw heads that are listed in this article.

-As the name suggests, this type of screw is mostly used for items that might otherwise be stolen or torn apart.
+As the name suggests, this type of screw is mainly used for items that might otherwise be stolen or torn apart.

 Made from stainless steel, these pin screws are tamper-proof and come with a button head sheet.

-Many have the same characteristics as a Phillips screw head but have an extra layer of security that does not allow for a Phillips screwdriver to use them.
+Many have the same characteristics as a Phillips screw head but an extra layer of security that does not allow a Phillips screwdriver to use them.

-You will need to use a specialized type of screwdriver in order to drive in or remove the pin screws.
+You will need a specialized screwdriver to drive in or remove the pin screws.

 This is a countersunk screw that uses a sentinel head.
-Because you can only drive them one way, taking them out is quite difficult.
+Because you can only drive them one way, taking them out is quite tricky.

-Because of this, only use this type of screw when you are sure you are never going to take the item apart.
+Because of this, only use this type of screw when you are sure you will never take the item apart.

 Sometimes called a two-hole spanner, have a sharp finished look that still provides plenty of security.

-While they look like a typical flat head design, they have two holes in the groove that must be contacted for them to be properly driven into the material.
+While they look like a typical flathead design, they have two holes in the groove that must be contacted for them to be appropriately driven into the material.

 5- Screwhead Drive Types